JohnSnowLabs/spark-nlp/docs/_posts/josejuanmartinez/2022-08-24-legpipe_whereas_en.md

 ## Description

+IMPORTANT: Don't run this model on the whole legal agreement.
+Instead:
+- Split by paragraphs.
+You can use [notebook 1](https://github.com/JohnSnowLabs/spark-nlp-workshop/tree/master/tutorials/Certification_Trainings_JSL) in Finance or Legal as inspiration;
+- Use the `legclf_cuad_whereas_clause` Text Classifier to select only these paragraphs;

 This is a Pretrained Pipeline to show extraction of whereas clauses (Subject, Action and Object), and also the relationships between them, using two approaches:
 - A Semantic Relation Extraction Model;
 - A Dependency Parser Tree;